 Blancpain has just previewed a revamped version of its Villeret Quantième Complet GMT watch.
-The classically-styled watch now uses a silicon balance spring and is available in white gold and rose gold with an opaline dial.
+The classically-styled watch now uses a silicon balance spring and is available in steel, or rose gold with an opaline dial.
+The steel version (ref.
+6676-1127-55B) retails for CHF14,900, while the red gold version (ref.
+6676-3642-55B) is priced at CHF23,400.

 A “complete calendar” (quantième complet in French) is defined as a watch that displays the day, date, month in addition to the time, with a moon-phase display as an optional addition.
 Blancpain’s distinctive take on this style of timepiece, which it first debuted in the 1980s, has become a cornerstone of the maison’s luxurious Villeret collection: day of the week and month in adjacent windows, date indicated by a blued serpentine hand on a numbered scale on the dial’s rim, and a charming moon-phase display at 6 o’clock.